PlanQK/planqk-platform-docs/src/docs/service-platform/managed-services.md

 Once deployed, you can share your services with your colleagues or even external parties through an HTTP API.

 ::: tip Quickstart Guide
 Check out our [quickstart](../getting-started/quickstart.md) guide to get started with Managed Services using the PlanQK CLI.
 :::

-## Quantum Code
+## Creating a Managed Service

+You can create a Managed Service either via the [PlanQK CLI](../getting-started/cli-reference.md) or via [the create service page](https://platform.planqk.de/services/new) of our UI.

+### Using the PlanQK CLI (recommended)
 We strongly recommend to use the [PlanQK CLI](../getting-started/cli-reference.md) to create new quantum coding projects.
 You could select a general starter template or choose one specifically for a certain quantum provider or backend.
 Furthermore, it provides you with commands to directly package and deploy your quantum code along with the metadata and configuration.